Ultimeit/palguard/README.md

 # palguard_anticheat
-Palguard (PalWorld Dedicated Server anticheat)
+PalGuard (PalWorld Dedicated Server anticheat)

+This repository is used only for issues tracking and (maybe) releases.
+If you are curious about PalGuard, feel free to check out discord: https://discord.gg/8WKF6tAP4Q